Cambridge Net Zero Action Plan

 Action 1.2 Next Steps, Challenges, and Opportunities

-Next Steps: Staff are working on conducting stakeholder engagement and research which will lead to finalizing regulations per the adopted ordinance amendment.
-These regulations will provide guidance to building owners about how to calculate their emissions, procure renewable energy to reduce property emissions, and provide requirements for data verification, campus configuration, review board formation, carbon offsets and other aspects of administration.
-Cambridge and Boston have jointly applied for an IRA grant, along with MA DOER, which would fund a statewide resource hub to be managed by a third-party nonprofit.
+Next Steps: The first year of emissions reduction requirements is 2026.
+Staff continue to work on developing the regulatory language and will conduct stakeholder engagement for phase two and phase three.
+In totality, these regulations will provide guidance to building owners about how to calculate their emissions, procure renewable energy to reduce property emissions, and provide requirements for data verification, campus configuration, review board formation, and other aspects of administration.

-Opportunities: Despite the challenges, BEUDO presents the city with an opportunity to be a leader in building performance requirements.
-As other municipalities look to establish similar policies Cambridge can serve as an example.
-As the regulations are developed, and the Resource Hub is expanded, there will be opportunities to engage with property owners and help them understand their opportunities for decarbonization.
+Opportunities: BEUDO presents the city with an opportunity to be a leader in building performance requirements.
+As other municipalities look to establish similar policies, Cambridge can serve as an example.
+As the regulations are developed and the Resource Hub is developed and eventually opened, there will be opportunities for engagement with property owners to help them understand opportunities for decarbonization.

 Overview